vamb/aboutus/en-US/terms/policy.md

 x.	when we seek or receive information about you in connection with your application, registration, claims for example, from other party, marine / seafarer associations, hospitals, clinics, your ex-employer and the relevant authorities; and/or

-xi.	when you enter into any agreement or provide other documentation or information in respect of your interactions and transactions with us, or when you use our services;
+xi.	when you enter into any agreement or provide other documentation or information in respect of your interactions and transactions with us, or when you use our services

 2.2	You as a user to our platform services should ensure that all Personal Data submitted to us is complete, accurate, true and correct.
 If there is a change to your contact information such as your home address, email address or telephone number, company contact, please promptly update us.
 This ensures that you will continue to receive communications from us without disruption or delay.
 Failure on your part to do so may result in our inability to provide you with services you have requested.